metasepp/metasepp/README.md

 - 👋 Hi, I’m @metasepp
 - 👀 I’m interested in Robotics, Lego EV3&Spike, Python, WRO, FLL,
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently coaching several Roboticsteams
-- 💞️ I’m looking to collaborate on Student Exchanges for our Robotics Class
+- 💞️ The kids are using this repository for some of their projects.
-- 📫 How to reach me ...
+- 📫 How to reach me - olpc(at)gmx.de

 <!---
 metasepp/metasepp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.